hollow-earth/careerlens/README.md

 - Scraping currently runs to completion once started; proper cancellation and interruption handling are planned.
 The current workaround is to close the UI with Ctrl+Q and terminate the underlying process with Ctrl+C
 - Some internal components are functional but would benefit from further refactoring.
 - Website changes made by supported job sources may break scraper functionality.
+- Company blacklist can only be set directly through the database.

 These limitations are known and are part of the current prototype.